ajLapid718/YahooFantasyBasketballScript/README.md

   - If all else fails, be sure to check out the "Getting Started" section of Google's ChromeDriver support page
 - **My Highline Version**: 1.7.8
   - This is necessary for the Full Version to operate properly
+  - This allows you to type your password into the command line with asterisks replacing each character
   - The command for this is `gem install highline`, and feel free to check out their GitHub
-  - This allows you to type your password into the command line with asterisks replacing each character
+  - Side note: to install a particular version of this gem, the command would be `gem install highline -v 1.7.8` or `gem install highline -v '~> 1.7.8'`
   - By the way, you can type in `gem list` into the command line and you'll see all the gems you have plus their versions

 Let's do a quick recap.
 First, you'll need to download Ruby onto your computer.
 This will give you the ability to interact with the programming language and the scripts.
 Your computer needs to be able to know what language you're talking to it with!